intel-iot-devkit/how-to-code-samples/sound-detector/cpp/README.md

 6. Another dialog box will appear asking to rebuild project.
 Click **OK**.
 ![](./../../images/cpp/path-symbol-rebuild-ok.png)

-## Running the program

-To run this example on the board, simply enter

-    $ make
-    $ build
-    $ ./sound-detector

 After running the program, you should see output similar to the one in the image below.<br>
 ![](./../../images/cpp/cpp-run-eclipse-successful-build.png)